-Sprint, C Spire put lawsuits against AT&T on hold for nowAlex Wagner - Deputy Managing Editor, News Desk
+Sprint, C Spire put lawsuits against AT&T on hold for nowAlex Wagner - Editorial Director of News and Content

 Hot on the heels of news that the the Department of Justice's lawsuit against AT&T over the proposed T-Mobile deal has been postponed, both Sprint and C Spire (formerly Cellular South) have also agreed to put a hold on their cases against AT&T. The judge approved both motions to stay the suits earlier this morning.